valohai/docs/source/topic-guides/core-concepts/pipelines.rst

 **Edges** of the pipeline (the lines between nodes) are either:

 * :doc:`output </topic-guides/executions/outputs/index>` files used as an input of an upcoming execution or deployment.
+* :doc:`input </topic-guides/executions/inputs/index>` files, to allow for copying inputs from one node to another and ensure multiple pipeline nodes use the same inputs.
 * :doc:`parameters  </topic-guides/core-concepts/parameters>` that are passed from one node to another.
-* :doc:`input </topic-guides/executions/inputs/index>` files, to allow for copying inputs from one node to another and ensure multiple pipeline nodes use the same inputs.
+* :doc:`metadata </howto/new-user-guide/code/metadata>` that is passed from the node where it was created to a parameter in the next node.

 .. seealso::

+    * :ref:`quickstart-pipeline`
     * :ref:`pipeline-triggers`